NCC-CNC/wheretowork/README.md

 ## Getting help

-If you have any questions about using the *Where to Work* application or suggestions for improving it, please contact [Dr. Richard Schuster](https://www.richard-schuster.com/) (<richard.schuster@natureconservancy.ca>) or [Prof. Joe
+If you have any questions about using the *Where To Work* application or suggestions for improving it, please contact [Dr. Richard Schuster](https://www.richard-schuster.com/) (<richard.schuster@natureconservancy.ca>) or [Prof. Joe